SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Lordstown Motors Corp. of a Class Action Lawsuit and a Lead Plaintiff Deadline of September 25, 2023 – (OTC Other: RIDEQ)

 NEW YORK, Aug.
-03, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Lordstown Motors Corp..
+10, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Lordstown Motors Corp.

 Shareholders who purchased shares of RIDEQ during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.